Health, Safety and Environment

 For more information, please see the SEPA pollution prevention and control website.

 Air quality monitoring is reviewed independently by the Mossmorran & Braefoot Bay Independent Air Quality Monitoring Review Group, which advises Fife Council.
-The Review Group’s 2016 Annual Report in 2016 concluded that automatic continuous monitoring of pollutants in surrounding local community areas is not required, and emissions from the Shell Plants at Mossmorran and Braefoot Bay continue to pose no significant risk to the health of members of the local community.
+The Review Group’s 2017 Annual Report concluded that emissions from the Shell plants at Mossmorran and Braefoot Bay continue to pose no significant risk to the health of members of the local community.
 We continue to work with the Review Group.

 For more information, please see the Mossmorran and Braefoot Bay section on the SEPA Website.